nestybox/sysbox-ee/docs/quickstart/kind.md

-# Sysbox Quick Start Guide: Kubernetes-in-Docker
+# Sysbox-EE Quick Start Guide: Kubernetes-in-Docker

 Sysbox has [preliminary support](../user-guide/kind.md#preliminary-support--known-limitations) for running Kubernetes (K8s) inside system containers.
 This is known as